Uncovering and Circumventing Noise in Quantum Algorithms via Metastability: Noisy quantum circuits

+where the maximum is evaluated over the non-zero terms in Eq.~\eqref{Eq:RhoN} and it is upper bounded by an algorithm-independent index $\mathcal V_0$:

-so that greater values of $\lambda_M$ correspond to better resilience against noise in the worst-case scenario.
-In fact, focusing on this quantity highlights the most vulnerable component of the dynamics, irrespective of the amplitude of its associated eigenvector.
+Focusing on this quantity highlights the most vulnerable component of the dynamics, irrespective of the amplitude of its associated eigenvector.
 This approach fundamentally differs from other metrics in the literature that quantify the impact of decoherent noise~\cite{funcke2024robustness, LuisPedroGarcaPintos2025, berberich2025robustness}, which, being based on fidelity calculations, require knowledge of the final state of the quantum algorithm.
-In contrast, the strength of our method lies in the fact that, as we show below, an upper bound to Eq.~\eqref{Eq:lamda_M} can be computed for a broad class of algorithms without assuming the ability to simulate the quantum evolution, thereby preserving the possibility of a genuine quantum advantage
+As shown below, the strength of our method in contrast lies in the fact that $\mathcal{V}$ can be efficiently computed for a broad class of algorithms without assuming the ability to simulate the total quantum evolution, thereby preserving the possibility of a genuine quantum advantage.

+Importantly, as we will show, $\mathcal{V}$ admits a clear operational interpretation, as it directly determines a bound on the fidelity $F$ between the ideal and noisy final states.
+In particular, for the class of noise-informed quantum circuits considered here, the deviation from perfect fidelity is upper-bounded by $\mathcal{V}$.
+That is,

-We note that while the set of eigenvalues ${\lambda^k_{i_k}}$ is fixed by the noise model, the exponents in Eq.~\eqref{Eq:RhoN} also depend on the specific algorithm, and the same holds for $\lambda_M$.
-Moreover, distinct algorithms can share the same minimum value of $\lambda_M$; however, as will be discussed in the following section, counting how many times this minimum appears in the final state decomposition of Eq.~\eqref{Eq:RhoN} provides a way to discriminate their noise resilience.
-Furthermore, as illustrated in Fig.~\ref{fig:Algs} and through subsequent examples, in the presence of metastability, certain algorithms correspond to significantly lower values of $\lambda_M$, leading to enhanced robustness to noise.
+We note that, although the full set of eigenvalues $\{\lambda^k_{i_k}\}_{i_k}$ at each layer is fixed by the noise model, the specific algorithm determines which sequences of noise eigenmodes contribute to the expansion in Eq.~\eqref{Eq:RhoN}.
+Consequently, the exponents that enter the maximization defining $\mathcal{V}$, and therefore $\mathcal{V}$ itself, can vary across different algorithms.
+Moreover, distinct algorithms can share the same maximum value of $\mathcal{V}$; however, counting how many times this maximum appears in the final state decomposition of Eq.~\eqref{Eq:RhoN} provides a way to discriminate their noise vulnerability.

+Importantly, the possibility of tuning $\mathcal{V}$ across different quantum algorithms can be exploited only if there is a separation of time scales in the underlying noise channels, which corresponds to the presence of metastability.
+If these time scales were not well separated, the exponential term in Eq.~\eqref{Eq:R} would not differ significantly for distinct non-vanishing values of the $\beta_{i_1, \dots, i_L}$ coefficients.

+Finally, as shown in the Supplementary Material, the definition of $\mathcal{V}$ can be generalized to the broad setting of analog algorithms, including quantum protocols with explicit dissipative dynamics~\cite{Diehl2008,Verstraete2009,Harrington2022,Sannia2024dissipationas,Sannia2024BP,Mi2024,maciejewski2024improving}.
+In this case, both the algorithm and the noise are generated by time-dependent Liouvillians, $\mathcal{L}_I(t)$ and $\mathcal{L}_N(t)$, respectively.